/

 HubSpot Salesforce integration refers to the process of connecting these two platforms to ensure data flows seamlessly between them.
 This integration allows customer data, interaction history, deal information, and other critical records to remain consistent across both systems.

-At its core, this integration serves to bridge the gap between HubSpot's marketing automation capabilities and Salesforce's robust CRM functionality.
+This integration connects HubSpot's marketing automation capabilities with Salesforce's comprehensive CRM functionality, ensuring data consistency across both platforms.
 When properly configured, changes made in one system automatically reflect in the other, creating a single source of truth for customer data.

 Why Integrate HubSpot with Salesforce?